-Dehydration in seniors is both more common than you would think and more dangerous than it might seem.
-As an example, I have an elderly patient in my dental practice who just spent two weeks in the hospital due to dehydration.
-It’s mid-summer as I write this – a time when anyone can easily overheat and lose too much fluid through sweating, so it wasn’t a surprise to hear that she’d spent such a long time in the hospital.
+It’s mid-summer as I write this – a time when anyone can easily overheat and develop fluid loss through excessive sweating, so it wasn’t a surprise to hear that she’d spent such a long time in the hospital.

 Let’s face it – we all need to drink more water, particularly in hot weather or if you are going through an illness.
-And, sorry to say that coffee doesn’t count as a fluid (neither does alcohol) because it actually is dehydrating.
+And, just letting you know that alcohol, soda and hot cocoa do not count as a fluid because they actually can contribute to dehydration.

-A crucial part of elderly care is to encourage seniors to drink more water.
+A crucial part of elderly care for family members and caregivers is to encourage seniors to drink more water.
 If they wait until they are thirsty before they get serious about drinking, dehydration has already begun.
-But by increasing their fluid intake and keeping them hydrated, you can reduce an elderly loved one’s risk of developing major health issues, including:

 - Lowered blood pressure